top of page

 “Evolutionary biology, in contrast with physics and chemistry, is a historical science.”4 “Laws and experiments are inappropriate techniques for the explication of such events and processes.”5

-The immediate conditions of an historic event are fixed, set in stone as it were, and they are generalized and will never be precisely known.
-Thus, the “historical narrative” is “a tentative reconstruction of the particular scenario...”6 Since the historical narrative is tentative, it is also speculative.
+The historical science of evolutionary biology includes those past events in nature that cannot be observed, tested, replicated, and verified.6 The immediate conditions of an historic event are fixed, set in stone as it were, and they are generalized and will never be precisely known.
+Thus, the “historical narrative” is “a tentative construction of the particular scenario...”7 Since the historical narrative is tentative, it is also speculative.
+A revision of the historical narrative is always tentative and speculative.

 Past events that cannot be observed, tested, replicated, and verified cannot infer causative agency, that is, they do not and cannot infer a natural cause.